muratk5n/thirdwave/en/README.md

 ---

 He would do anything for love but nothing to stay alive..
-Bad bad

 NY Post: "Meat Loaf was reportedly anti-vaccine mandate before dying from COVID"